-As any empirical study, the paper exhibits limitations and these could be addressed in future research.
+As any empirical study, the paper exhibits limitations which could be addressed in future research.
 One way of addressing the issue of low confidence predictions could be to use scaled prices as inputs, either with the same targets as in this experiment or to predict price levels in a regression and then transform the outputs to binary predictions by comparing them to the previous day's price.
 Hussain et al. (2008) find scaled prices as inputs slightly outperform scaled returns, but the majority of the literature uses returns.
+Augmenting the input structure of RNN-based forecasting model by incorporating additional predictors might be another way to overcome the low confidence issue.
+Moreover, the focus of this study was on (deep) neural networks.
+Many other powerful machine learning algorithms exist.
+Comparing RNN-based approaches to alternatives such as, e.g., random forest and gradient boosting (Krauss et al. 2017) is an interesting field of future study in its own right and could clarify whether other algorithms also exhibit low confidence when applied to the exchange rates considered in this study.

-From the discrepancy between statistical and economic results it becomes clear that a more advanced trading strategy needs to be developed if the goal is the model's application for maximization of (risk-adjusted) profits.
+Another avenue for future research concerns the employed trading strategy.
+Employing a more advanced trading rule might help to overcome the discrepancy between statistical and economic results.
 One example of such a trading strategy is the work of Fischer and Krauss (2018) who construct a strategy only trading a number of top and bottom pairs from a large set of 500 binary predictions on stock performance.
 This particular strategy would, of course, require training on many more time series.
 A possible solution for better interaction between model and economic performance is furthermore to develop a combination of a custom loss function and suitable output activation function instead of using binary cross-entropy with a sigmoid output activation function.
 That way, the model could directly optimize for either returns or risk-adjusted returns.
-A rough idea would be to use a weighted tanh output activation to simultaneously predict the relative size and direction of the trade in combination with using the negative of either trading strategy returns or Sharpe ratio as loss function.